mantidproject/mantid/dev-docs/source/ToolsOverview.rst

 There is an official visual studio extension, details of which can be found `here <https://marketplace.visualstudio.com/items?itemName=cheshirekow.cmake-format>`__.

-To format on all the CMakeLists run the following from within the mantid directory:
+To format on all the CMakeLists run the following from within the mantid source folder:

 .. code::